mirror/dd-wrt/src/router/frr/doc/user/pim.rst

 .. clicmd:: ip igmp version (2-3)

    Set the IGMP version used on this interface.
 The default value is 3.

+.. clicmd:: ip igmp max-groups (0-4294967295)

+   Set the maximum number of IGMP groups that the can be joined on an interface.

+.. clicmd:: ip igmp max-sources (0-4294967295)

+   Set the maximum number of IGMP sources to learn per group.

 .. clicmd:: ip multicast boundary oil WORD